redexp/timeline/README.md

 * length - Length in seconds
 * line - Number of line
 * draggable - Boolean, default to true, shows can tag to be draggable and resizable or not
+* events - Hash of events names and their callbacks

 ### Methods